 - As a result of the third party’s breach, the employee suffered damages.

 The following damages might not be covered by a workers’ compensation policy and thus can be sought through a personal injury lawsuit:

 Florida has a four year statute of limitations for personal injury lawsuits arising from workplace accidents.
 A person who is injured on the job has four years from the date of the accident to file a personal injury claim.
 If a person was killed on the job, the family of the victim has a two year statute of limitations to file a wrongful death lawsuit.
 Thus, a victim’s family has two years from the date that the victim was killed to file a claim.

-Call a Miami Workplace Accident Lawyer
+Call Our Miami Workplace Accident Injury Lawyer Today

 Suffering from an injury at the workplace and thereafter being unable to work is a frustrating ordeal.
 The stress of bills piling up while healing from an injury is too much stress for one person to bear alone.
 Seeking legal counsel can give you peace of mind and reassurance that your claim is moving in a positive direction.